-Yet usually, all therapeutic genital massages (including those not explicitly mentioning the prostate), and to some extent also the abdominal massage treatments, work on the prostate also.
-Think in this case of modalities such as Karsai Nei Tsang, Chi Nei Tsang, and Jabkasai, but also Thai Womblifting techniques applied for men.
+Yet usually, most therapeutic genital massages (including those not explicitly mentioning the prostate), and to some extent also the abdominal massage treatments, work on the prostate also.
+Think in this case of modalities such as Karsai Nei Tsang, Chi Nei Tsang, and Jabkasai, but also Thai Womblifting techniques and Heated Filled Salt-Pot massages applied for men.

 What is the Prostate?